Peter Longerich

-Peter Longerich (born 1955) is a German professor of history and German historian.
-He is regarded by fellow historians, including Ian Kershaw, Richard Evans, Timothy Snyder, Mark Roseman and Richard Overy, as one of the leading German authorities on the Holocaust.
+Heinz Peter Longerich (born 1955) is a German professor of history and historian.
+He is regarded by Ian Kershaw, Richard Evans, Timothy Snyder, Mark Roseman and Richard Overy, as one of the leading German authorities on the Holocaust.

 Career

 Longerich studied at the University of Munich and received a Ph.D. in history and an M.A. in history and sociology.

 In 2002–03, Longerich was the third holder of the Visiting Chair at the Fritz Bauer Institute in Frankfurt.
 In 2003–04, he was J.B. and Maurice Shapiro Senior Scholar in Residence at the Centre for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington DC, where he worked on a biography of Heinrich Himmler.
 In 2005–06, he was a Fellow at the Wissenschaftszentrum Nordrhein-Westfalen.